kylejericson/Jamf-LAPS-Bootstrapper/README.md

 ![](https://github.com/kylejericson/Jamf-LAPS-Bootstrapper/blob/main/Demo.gif)

-When you check the checkbox to save creds they are saved here credsFile="$HOME/.jamfcreds" To remove them do a rm "$HOME/.jamfcreds"
+When you check the checkbox to save creds they are saved here:
+/Users/Yourusername/.jamfcred
+/Users/Yourusername/.jamfsp

+To remove them do a:
+rm "$HOME/.jamfcred"
+rm "$HOME/.jamfsp"